green-fox-academy/nagypeti/project_phase/week_03/terraform_ELK_connected_to_EC2_with_template/install_and_setup_filebeat_with_terraform.md

 ```

-# Installing FileBeat on EC2
+# Installing FileBeat to the VM we want to monitor (on EC2)

 #### Using template provider to create filebeat.yml